sidracha/lm-server/README.md

 # lm-server
-small app to listen to local music files
+app to browse media files on filesystem in broswer